dr563105/mlops-project-grocery-sales/README.md

 - ### Deployment
     - :white_check_mark: As a Flask application with an endpoint
     - :white_check_mark: As a Lambda function with a handler
-    - :white_check_mark: As a docker container to deploy the lambda function
+    - :white_check_mark: As a docker container to test lambda function locally
-    - :white_check_mark: Upload the docker container image to AWS ECR repository
+    - :white_check_mark: Use AWS ECR repository image as Lambda function source
         - :o: Automate build and push process with docker-compose
     - :white_check_mark: Create an AWS Lambda function with ECR image source and test it manually
     - :o: Create a Streamlit UI to test the application